newrelic/nr1-victory-visualizations/catalog/documentation.md

 ## Range Chart
-This visualization allows users to visualize the range of numeric attributes grouped by a facet.
+Visualize the range of numeric attributes grouped by a facet.

 For example, the query `FROM Transaction SELECT percentile(duration, 5), percentile(duration, 95)  FACET dateOf(timestamp) SINCE 7 days ago` will show the given 95th percentile of the duration as the top bar and 5th percentile of the duration as the bottom bar for each day of the last week.